barryclark/jekyll-now/_posts/why-acn.md

 You can get your code reviews / pull requests completed faster if you work in small increments, separate changes by category (feature, bugfix, refactoring), and indicate risks.

-If I split a 2-day feature into one day of refactoring and one day of behavior change, you can review my refactoring first.
+If I split a 2-day feature into one day of preparatory refactoring and one day of behavior change, you can review my refactoring first.
 Obviously 1 day of changes is easier to review than 2 days of changes, just because of size.
-Feedback on the smaller change will be less disruptive if I receive the feedback it before implementing the whole shebang.
+Feedback on the smaller change will be less disruptive if I receive the feedback for it before implementing the whole shebang.

 It's possible for refactorings to have much lower risk than features and bugfixes.
 By definition, refactorings should *not* change behavior but features and bugfixes *must* change behavior.